papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-foreign-asset.md

 ## Steps to Register a Foreign Asset

-1. Open the [Polkadot.js Apps](https://polkadot.js.org/apps/){target=\_blank} interface and connect to the `Asset Hub` parachain
+1. Open the [Polkadot.js Apps](https://polkadot.js.org/apps/){target=\_blank} interface and connect to the Asset Hub parachain using the network selector in the top left corner

-      - For the local environment, connect to Local Node (Chopsticks), check the [Test Environment Setup](#test-environment-setup) section for more details
+      - Testing foreign asset registration is recommended on TestNet before proceeding to MainNet.
+If you haven't set up a local testing environment yet, consult the [Environment setup](#environment-setup) guide.
+After setting up, connect to the Local Node (Chopsticks) at `ws://127.0.0.1:8000`
-      - For the live networks, connect to the `Asset Hub` parachain.
-You can use either Polkadot, Kusama, Rococo, or Paseo Asset Hub
+      - For live network operations, connect to the Asset Hub parachain.
+You can choose either Polkadot or Kusama Asset Hub from the dropdown menu, selecting your preferred RPC provider.

-2. Click on the **Developer** tab on the left sidebar and select the **Extrinsics** section
+2. Click on the **Developer** tab on the top navigation bar and select the **Extrinsics** from the dropdown list

     ![Access to Developer Extrinsics section](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/register-a-foreign-asset/register-a-foreign-asset-1.webp)